twinbee/halt/README.md

 unique, and may be used in logical branch instructions (BRA, BLE, BLT, BGE, BGT, BNE).
 Labels are used to define variables or to provide control points for loops.

-HALT Developer’s Notes Updated 03/2006
+HALT Developer’s Notes Updated 03/2006 by Matthew Bennett

 Figure 3: Class Dependencies Diagram